 GAP maintains strict confidentiality with regard to any information provided to it by the National Society Blood Service.
 This increases the likelihood that the information provided is accurate and enables the blood service to receive appropriate advice on how to address any specific issues that may have been identified.

-The Self-assessment process culminates in a GAP regional meeting to which all participant blood services and relevant partners (for example - World Health Organisation and Ministry of Health representatives, IFRC regional representatives) are invited to attend.
+The Self-assessment process culminates in a GAP regional meeting to which all participant blood services and relevant partners are invited to attend.
 The results of the Self-assessment are outlined, key regional issues and themes are highlighted, and specific tools and information are provided to assist the blood services to manage their key risks.
-Partnering opportunities and twinning arrangements for blood services with stronger regional partners are also identified.
+Partnering opportunities and twinning arrangements for blood services with stronger regional partners may also be identified.